 SNF tenants derive a substantial portion of their net operating revenues from third-party payors, including the Medicare and Medicaid programs.
 These programs are highly regulated by federal, state and local laws, rules and regulations and are subject to substantial change.
 There are no assurances that payments from governmental and other third-party payors will remain at levels comparable to present levels or will, in the future, be sufficient to cover the costs allocable to patients utilizing reimbursement under these programs.
 Efforts by such third-party payors to reduce healthcare costs will likely continue, which may result in reductions or slower growth in reimbursement for certain services provided by some of our tenants.
 In addition, the failure of any of our tenants to comply with various laws and regulations could jeopardize their ability to continue participating in Medicare, Medicaid and other government-sponsored programs.
 The healthcare industry continues to face various challenges on healthcare providers to control or reduce costs.
-The financial impact on tenants of healthcare properties that we may acquire could limit their ability to make distributions to our stockholders.
+The financial impact on tenants of healthcare properties that we may acquire could limit their ability to make rent payments to us, which would have a material adverse effect on our business, financial condition and results of operations and our ability to make distributions to our stockholders.

-Effective October 1, 2019, the current SNF PPS (RUG-IV) system was replaced with a new method for calculating reimbursement, the Patient-Driven Payment Model (PDPM).
-Under PDPM, therapy minutes are removed as the basis for payment in favor of resident classifications and anticipated resource needs during the course of a patient's stay.
+Under the current Patient-Driven Payment Model (PDPM), therapy minutes are removed as the basis for payment in favor of resident classifications and anticipated resource needs during the course of a patient's stay.
 PDPM assigns every resident a case-mix classification that drives the daily reimbursement rate for that individual.
-Thus far, we do not believe that PDPM has adversely affected our tenants; however, lower reimbursement rates may impair a tenant's ability to meet its financial obligation to us.
+We do not believe that PDPM has adversely affected our tenants; however, lower reimbursement rates may impair a tenant's ability to meet its financial obligation to us.